Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 There are no clear signs of instability or turbulence in the disk, a fact that itself should be explained.
 The lack of obvious global corotation instability of the kind found in some other massive disk simulations is a natural consequence of the angular momentum profile.
 Instability is only expected for $L\propto r^n$, $n<2-\sqrt{3}$~\cite{1985MNRAS.213..799P} with growth rate decreasing rapidly as $n$ increases above zero, and our disk has $n\approx 0.3$ in the equilibrated region.
 This region is also stable against the effects of self-gravity, with Toomre parameter no lower than $Q_T \approx 400$.
 This stability is a consequence both of the shear and the thermal pressure.
 Radiative cooling may later remove some of the disk's heat, but even removing all of it would leave $Q_T\sim 10$.
 Shear and thermal energy also conspire to protect the disk from convective instability.
 In Newtonian physics, the Solberg-Hoiland stability criteria are

 where $\rho$ is the density, $S$ the entropy, $P$ the pressure, and $C_P$ the heat capacity.
 The relativistic version of these equations is slightly more complicated but basically similar~\cite{1975ApJ...197..745S}.
 Figure~\ref{fig:entropy} shows the average specific entropy as a function of radius during the settling phase.
 The entropy has a minimum close to the density maximum, while the gas on the edges is hotter.
 Thus $\nabla P\cdot\nabla S <0$ except near a small ring near $r=40$km, and this feature is stabilized by the strong shear.
-In fact, the epicyclic frequency is much greater than the Brunt-Vaisala frequency $N$ out to $r\approx 80$km.
+In fact, the epicyclic frequency is much greater than the Brunt-V\"{a}is\"{a}l\"{a} frequency $N$ out to $r\approx 80$km.
 Beyond this, the $S$ gradient steepens, the $L$ gradient flattens, and buoyancy becomes an important restoring force.
 Vertical convection is also suppressed by a strong positive $\nabla_zS$.
 The disk will be unstable to the magnetorotational instability, since $d\Omega^2/d\ln r + N^2<0$ throughout, but this does not appear in our simulations, which do not include magnetic fields.

 The disk evolves slowly due to the settling of the outer disk and accretion of gas in the inner disk (the two perhaps connected by transfer of angular momentum).
-The late-time accretion rate is $\dot{M} \approx 2M_{\odot}$ s${}^{-1}$, giving a lifetime of $\tau\equiv M/\dot{M} \sim 200$ms. Accretion increases the spin and mass of the black hole, but since the accreted matter has low angular momentum ($L\approx 10$, see Fig.~\ref{fig:equilibrium}), the total effect on the dimensionless spin $\chi=S/M^2$ will be small even for accretion of most of the disk mass.
+The late-time accretion rate is $\dot{M} \approx 2M_{\odot}$ s${}^{-1}$, giving a lifetime of $\tau\equiv M/\dot{M} \sim 200$ms. Before this time, we expect magnetorotational effects to become important.
+The most unstable modes will grow on the dynamical timescale (ms), and then magnetic turbulence will transport angular momentum.
+Assuming this acts like an $\alpha$ viscosity with $\alpha=$0.01--0.1, the effective viscous timescale will be of order $r^2/(\alpha c_sH)\sim$10--100ms for radius $r$, height $H$, and sound speed $c_s$ characteristic of the central torus.
+Accretion increases the spin and mass of the black hole, but since the accreted matter has low angular momentum ($L\approx 10$, see Fig.~\ref{fig:equilibrium}), the total effect on the dimensionless spin $\chi=S/M^2$ will be small even for accretion of most of the disk mass.
 (At late times in our evolution, $\chi$ is slowly decreasing.)